 Annaly Capital’s liabilities

-Annaly Capital Management (NLY) and most other mortgage REITs tend to lever their portfolios with repurchase agreements.
-On the liability side, Annaly Capital’s repurchase agreements decreased from $71.4 billion to $60.5 billion in 1Q15.
-The average days to maturity on its repossessions increased from 141 to 149.
-The average rate on repurchase agreements increased from 61 basis points to 70 basis points.
+Annaly Capital (NLY) and most other mortgage REITs tend to lever their portfolios with repurchase agreements.
+On the liability side, Annaly Capital’s repurchase agreements fell from $54.4 billion to $53.9 billion in 2Q16.

-Annaly Capital (NLY) and American Capital Agency (AGNC) both benefited from the Fed’s continued support of asset prices.
-Even though QE (quantitative easing) officially ended during the quarter, the Fed is still reinvesting interest and principal payments in the mortgage-backed securities (or MBS) market.
-This is largely through the TBA (to-be-announced) market, which is primarily agency 30-year fixed-rate mortgage-backed securities.
+Annaly Capital and American Capital Agency (AGNC) both benefited from the Fed’s continued support of asset prices.
+Even though QE (quantitative easing) officially ended during the quarter, the Fed’s still reinvesting interest and principal payments in the MBS (mortgage-backed securities) market.
+This measure is largely through the TBA (to-be-announced) market.
+This market is mostly agency 30-year fixed-rate MBS.

 Adjustable-rate mortgage REITs like MFA Financial (MFA) don’t hold much in the way of TBAs.
-So they didn’t benefit as much from QE as Annaly and American Capital Agency did.
-That said, going forward, REITs that invest in adjustable-rate securities could be a good bet as rates rise, given they have less exposure to increasing rates.
-Other real estate companies like Northstar Realty Finance (NRF) bear credit risk, which may be more favorable than interest rate risk in an environment where economic strength is pushing the Fed to hike rates.
+So, they didn’t benefit as much from QE as Annaly and American Capital Agency.
+Going forward, REITs that invest in adjustable-rate securities could be a good bet as rates rise.
+They have less exposure to rising rates.
+Other real estate companies, like Northstar Realty Finance (NRF), bear credit risk.
+This kind of risk could be more favorable than interest rate risk in an environment where economic strength is pushing the Fed to hike rates.

-Investors interested in trading in the mortgage REIT sector as a whole should look at the iShares Mortgage Real Estate Capped ETF (REM).
-Investors who want to bet directly on interest rates should look at the iShares 20+ Year Treasury Bond ETF (TLT).
+Investors who are interested in trading in the mortgage REIT sector can consider the iShares Mortgage Real Estate Capped ETF (REM).
+Investors who want to bet directly on interest rates can look at the iShares 20+ Year Treasury Bond ETF (TLT).